-Leesa vs. Tempur-Pedic Mattress Comparison 2021Updated on January 22, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Leesa vs. Tempur-Pedic Mattress Comparison 2021Updated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Tempur-Pedic has a longstanding reputation as one of the biggest and best-known manufacturers of mattresses.
 In particular, the company built its name with its TEMPUR memory foam.
 In recent years, though, new companies have rolled out all-foam mattresses and have started to rise in the ranks to take on companies like Tempur-Pedic.
 An example is Leesa, which has thrived in selling mattresses online and directly to consumers as a bed-in-a-box.